Dr Jing Shen

 - the understanding of socioeconomic inequalities in health and wellbeing/happiness through the application of statistical and econometric techniques using large data sets.

-Jing has a special research interest in the application of health economics in oral health research, in particular, in understanding socioeconomic inequalities in oral health, how oral health inequalities impact on individuals over the life-course, and the implications for policy and organisation of oral health services.
+Jing has a special research interest in the application of health economics in oral health research, in particular, in the measuring of oral health outcomes, understanding socioeconomic inequalities in oral health, how oral health inequalities impact on individuals over the life-course, and the implications for policy and organisation of oral health services.

-Jing is interested in supervising prospective MSc, PhD students wishing to conduct research in the areas of health inequalities, dental health economics, and preference elicitation methods.
+Jing is interested in supervising prospective MSc, PhD students wishing to conduct research in the areas of applying health economics in oral health and preference elicitation methods.

 2017 – 2023, Does "Mellow Babies" improve the psychosocial health of mothers and their children?
 The Mellow Babies Trial, NIHR PHR, Co-Investigator, £1,182,314

 2017 – 2020, Can H-Ts maintain the oral health of routine low-risk dental recall patients in "high-street" dental practices: a pilot study, NIHR HS&DR, Co-Investigator, £402,378

 2017, Clinical system-generated alerts to improve GP practice for patients with low health literacy and numeracy: a feasibility study, NIHR School for Primary Care Research, Co-Investigator, £51,398